Linkedin

 Demystifying the world of loans is a way for you to gain confidence in your ability to shape your own financial destiny.
 With a clear understanding of how loans work, you can build your financial smarts, unlock the power to make informed decisions, and manage your debt effectively.
 We’ll help you unravel a few simple truths and learn the lingo.
 Let’s start with the principal of a loan.

-Breaking down a loan: principal vs interest
+Breaking down a loan: Principal vs interest

 The principal of a loan is the amount of money you owe, starting with the original amount you borrowed.
 As you repay the loan, part of each payment goes toward reducing the principal, while the rest covers interest and any additional costs associated with borrowing.

 Interest, on the other hand, is the cost of borrowing money.
 It’s what the lender charges as long as you still owe a balance.
 Interest is calculated as a percentage of the principal.
+A portion of each loan payment goes toward interest charges.

 Over time, you'll pay both the principal and interest.